-Its aim is to make the lives of British soldiers better by rebuilding and refurbishing living and working accommodation for nearly 19,000 personnel.
+The aim of the project is to make the lives of British soldiers better by rebuilding and refurbishing living and working accommodation for nearly 19,000 personnel.
 This includes the upgrade of power, gas and water infrastructure that dates back to the 1960s and earlier in army garrisons across Salisbury Plain and at Aldershot.

-For the original eight year new-build and refurbishment programme, UK Power Networks Services formed a joint venture with Veolia to provide a ‘one-stop multi-utility shop’ for the project’s needs.
-The Multi- Utility Joint Venture (MUJV) brought a number of advantages to the project: certainty of delivery and cost; a single point of contact for all multi-utility aspects; and transfer and management of utility risks.
+MUJV bring a number of advantages to the project including certainty of delivery and cost, a single point of contact for all multi-utility aspects and transfer and management of utility risks.

 While our work for Project Allenby/Connaught requires hard engineering skills of the highest order, it also necessitates an understanding of the impact of these engineering decisions on stakeholders and the environment.
-Rebuilding the power infrastructure of four garrisons spread across Aldershot and Salisbury Plain is a significant undertaking.
+Rebuilding the power infrastructure of four garrisons spread across Aldershot and Salisbury Plain has been a significant undertaking.

 The project demanded a strong commitment to flexible working, with our systems interfacing with the Ministry of Defence, resulting with us able and willing to respond to changes in both work load and scope.